DFIRnotes/dfirnotes.github.io/_posts/2018-03-22-readwritewww.md

 author: adricnet
 ---

-# Reading and Writing the Web: Learning to Attack
+Reading and Writing the Web: Learning to Attack, a brownbag from the 2018 series

 This is lightly formatted raw slides text.
 PDF of slides: http://dfirfiles.net/myslides/